Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 }
 ```

 The advection (`HELIO_WIND_GUST_ADVECTION = 0.35`) is the point of the whole function.
 A stationary turbulence field makes every plant in a blotch pulse together forever.
-An advected field produces a gust front that visibly travels across the field.
+An advected field produces a gust front that travels across the field.

 ### 7.6 Band 1 — trunk / stem sway